elibracha/openapi-diff-ignore/README.md

 #### <a name="operationObject"></a>Operation Object

-Describes a single API operation on a path.
+Describes a single API ignore operation on a path.

 ##### Fixed Fields